 5 – App authoring menu

 Switch between various authoring options while working with the app.

-You can also select the expand button to expand the list to include names instead of just icons.
+You can select the tree view icon to collapse or expand the list to either include icons only or full names with icons.

 - Tree view: Shows a tree view of all screens and controls in the current app.